-

 Cons:

-- Setup and maintenance isn't exactly straightforward
+- Setup and maintenance aren't exactly straightforward

 - You'll need technical expertise for advanced features